Time-optimal self-stabilizing leader election in population protocols: Abstract

 \section{Abstract}

 We consider the standard population protocol model, where (\emph{a priori}) indistinguishable and anonymous agents interact in pairs according to uniformly random scheduling.
-In this model, the only previously known protocol solving the self-stabilizing leader election problem by Cai, Izumi, and Wada\ [Theor.\ Comput.\ Syst.~50] runs in expected parallel time $\Theta(n^2)$ and has the optimal number of~$n$ states in a population of~$n$ agents.
-This protocol has the additional property that it becomes silent, i.e., the agents' states eventually stop changing.
-Observing that any silent protocol solving self-stabilizing leader election requires $\Omega(n)$ expected parallel time, we introduce a silent protocol that runs in asymptotically optimal $O(n)$ expected parallel time with an exponential number of states, as well as a protocol with a slightly worse expected time complexity of $O(n\log n)$ but with the asymptotically optimal $O(n)$ states.
-Without any silence or state space constraints, we show that it is possible to solve self-stabilizing leader election in asymptotically optimal expected parallel time of $O(\log n)$.
-All of our protocols (and also that of Cai et al.) work by solving the more difficult \emph{ranking} problem: assigning agents the ranks \todo{DD: for some reason these are not showing up in math mode on the arXiv abstract} $1,\ldots,n$.
+The \emph{self-stabilizing leader election} problem requires the protocol to converge on a single leader agent from \emph{any} possible initial configuration.
+We initiate the study of time complexity of population protocols solving this problem in its original setting: with probability 1, in a complete communication graph.
+The only previously known protocol by Cai, Izumi, and Wada\ [Theor.\ Comput.\ Syst.~50] runs in expected parallel time $\Theta(n^2)$ and has the optimal number of~$n$ states in a population of~$n$ agents.
+The existing protocol has the additional property that it becomes silent, i.e., the agents' states eventually stop changing.

+Observing that any silent protocol solving self-stabilizing leader election requires $\Omega(n)$ expected parallel time, we introduce a silent protocol that uses optimal $O(n)$ parallel time and states.
+Without any silence constraints, we show that it is possible to solve self-stabilizing leader election in asymptotically optimal expected parallel time of $O(\log n)$, but using at least exponential states (a quasipolynomial number of bits).
+All of our protocols (and also that of Cai et al.) work by solving the more difficult \emph{ranking} problem: assigning agents the ranks $1,\ldots,n$.